yojee/slate/source/index.html.md

 Before you can verify signatures, you need to retrieve your endpoint’s secret from your Dashboard’s Webhooks settings.
 Each secret is unique to the endpoint to which it corresponds.

+**Step 1: Get timestamp and signature from the header**

+Retrieve the `yojee-request-timestamp` and `yojee-signature` header on the HTTP request

+**Step 2: Prepare the signed payload string**

+You achieve this by concatenating:
+  * The timestamp (as a string)
+  * The character `.`
+  * The actual JSON payload (i.e., the request’s body)

-**Step 1: Determine the expected signature**
+**Step 3: Determine the expected signature**

 Compute an HMAC with the SHA256 hash function.
-Use the endpoint’s signing secret as the key, and use the JSON payload(ie the request's body) string as the message.
+Use the endpoint’s signing secret as the key, and use the signed payload string as the message.

-**Step 2: Compare signatures**
+**Step 4: Compare signatures**

 Compare the signature in the header to the expected signature.
+If a signature matches, compute the difference between the current timestamp and the received timestamp, then decide if the difference is within your tolerance.

 ## Events